awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 **Note**
 These instructions cause your environment's default Python version to be the one installed by Homebrew\.
 The change in default Python version occurs in [Step 4: Install Homebrew](#serverless-sam-cli-install-linux-homebrew)\.

-## Step 1: Create an AWS Account<a name="serverless-sam-cli-install-linux-aws-account"></a>
+## Step 1: Create an AWS account<a name="serverless-sam-cli-install-linux-aws-account"></a>

 If you don't already have an AWS account, see [aws\.amazon\.com](https://aws.amazon.com/) and choose **Create an AWS Account**\.
 For detailed instructions, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)\.

-## Step 2: Create an IAM User with Administrator Permissions<a name="serverless-sam-cli-install-linux-iam-permissions"></a>
+## Step 2: Create an IAM user with administrator permissions<a name="serverless-sam-cli-install-linux-iam-permissions"></a>

 If you don't already have an IAM user with administrator permissions, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

 In addition, you must set up AWS credentials to enable the AWS SAM CLI to make AWS service calls\.
 For example, the AWS SAM CLI makes calls to Amazon S3 and AWS CloudFormation\.
-For more information about setting up AWS credentials, see [Setting Up AWS Credentials](serverless-getting-started-set-up-credentials.md)\.
+For more information about setting up AWS credentials, see [Setting up AWS credentials](serverless-getting-started-set-up-credentials.md)\.

 ## Step 3: Install Docker<a name="serverless-sam-cli-install-linux-docker"></a>